 It was very refreshing to see the way ASOS handled shipping for their products.
 The package was quickly transferred overseas and reached the country.

 In retail, the “last mile” issue is a tough one.
 How do companies deliver the product from the local shipping branch to the end consumer’s home/office?
 Instead of working with the local post office company, which would force me to pick it up from one branch, they work directly with a local shipper in the area.
 I received an automated SMS after a few days asking where I wanted to pick up my package from.
 I was offered to select from a list of convenience stores in my neighborhood who work with the shipping company.
-For me painless shipping is by far the biggest factor in where I decide to shop online.
+For me painless shipping is by far the biggest factor in when shopping online.

 The shipment arrived safely in a branded ASOS wrapped bag.